 Global Healthcare Perspectives

-This online module discusses professional licensure requirements from a global perspective.
-The diversity of healthcare systems worldwide and the need for capacity building in many countries worldwide is explored.
-Issues such as the clinical role of occupational therapy and physiotherapy in disasters and catastrophic emergencies, professional body and international standards and quality assurance are explored.
+This online module explores the diversity of healthcare systems worldwide and the need for capacity building in many countries worldwide.
+Issues such as the clinical/practice role of occupational therapy and physiotherapy in disasters and catastrophic emergencies, professional body and international standards and quality assurance are explored.

 Long Term Conditions